Scotland Policy Conferences

 • just transition: achieving an effective approach to climate resilience and adaptation that optimises fairness to all - addressing inequalities - accounting for stakeholder views in decision-making

-The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from The Scottish Government; Transport Scotland; Defra; DESNZ; DfT; CMA; DAERA, NI; DBT; DoF, NI; POST; and the Welsh Government.
+The conference was an opportunity for stakeholders to consider the issues in the presence of key policy officials who attended from The Scottish Government; Scottish Procurement and Property Directorate; Transport Scotland; Defra; DESNZ; DLUHC; DfC, NI; DfE, NI; DfT; CMA; DAERA, NI; DBT; DoF, NI; ORR; Ofwat; POST; and the Welsh Government - as well as parliamentary pass-holders from the House of Commons.